corda/corda-ansible/README.md

 ## Simple Usage

 - For a sensible scenario install at least 3 Ubuntu 16.04 or CentOS 7 virtual or physical servers.
+There is a Vagrant example  with 3 Ubuntu nodes attached to this repository in (examples/vagrant/ubuntu3nodes).
 - Modify the **hosts** file and fill it with valid information about *city* (just for location on a node on network map), *legal node name* (for *network map*), *email address* and node *role*.
 This information is going to be used by Ansible to create a valid *node.conf* file.
 - run `ansible-playbook -i hosts corda.yml`